awnumar/memguard/README.md

 ## Installation

-The simplest way to install the library is to `go get` it:
+Although we do recommend using a release, the simplest way to install the library is to `go get` it:

 ```
 $ go get github.com/libeclipse/memguard